 She is co-founder and social media officer of the YoungXperts youth participation platform.
 She is passionate about connecting science to society and policy.
-Green uses living lab methods, like citizen science, to stimulate the combination of impact-driven research and more (fundamental) curiosity-driven research in the field of developmental cognitive neuroscience.
+Kayla uses participatory approaches to actively involve youth in science and policy.
+She also engages in science communication and outreach activities.

 Sophie Sweijen is a PhD candidate in the SYNC lab.
 She focuses on the behavioral and neural developmental trajectories of prosocial behavioral and societal contributions during adolescence.